Golden Triangle Internal Medicine Residency Program

 He is a member of the Gold Humanism Honor Society, the Alpha Omega Alpha Medical Honor Society and American College of Physicians.
 He certified in Value-Based Health Care Delivery from The Dartmouth Institute for Health Policy and Clinical Practice and Lean Six Sigma Yellow Belt.

 Rosenblatt’s interests include health care economics, innovative primary care delivery models and medical education.
 In his free time he enjoys photography, woodworking and spending time outdoors with his family.

 Peter Tofts, MD

-He has published many articles and abstracts, and is licensed to practice in Mississippi and New York, as well as certified by the American Board of Internal medicine in critical care and pulmonary disease.
+He has published many articles and abstracts, and is licensed to practice in Mississippi, as well as certified by the American Board of Internal medicine in critical care and pulmonary disease.
 Among several other active memberships, he also is an active member of the American College of Chest Physicians, the Society of Critical Care Medicine and the American College of Physicians.

 Matthew Wade, MD

 Dr. Wade is board certified in Internal Medicine by the American Board of Internal Medicine and his primary focus is Hospitalist Medicine.
 Originally from Columbus, Miss., Wade attended the Mississippi University for Women earning a bachelor’s of science in Microbiology.
 He received his medical degree from Ross University School of Medicine and while there attained dean’s list all four years.
 Dr. Wade completed a residency in internal medicine at University of Tennessee in Knoxville.
 He received the Rawson Award for Clinical and Teaching Excellence while at UT.